- October 1-2

 - Meet and greet poster

-Similar to earlier Coalition institutes, BCCI 3 will have three components.
-We are entering Phase 2, an intensive 2-day event happening Oct 1-2.
+Similar to earlier Coalition Institutes, BCCI 3 will have three components.
+Phase 2, an intensive 2-day event will happen on October 1-2.
 We are eager to have you join us!

 About BCCI 3